aewoessn/portfolio/README.md

 - 📁Matlab documentation
   - An easily scalable approach to consistently document matlab functions which integrates with matlab's help documentation.
 - 📜stackShow.m
   - This matlab function, which has gone through a few arduous iterations, renders 3D image volumes.
-Here is an example of one such render: [insert image here]
 - 📜green2D.m
   - The purpose of this matlab function is to perform isoparametric mapping for 2D triangles or squares to directly calculate deformation based on continuum mechanics.
 - 📜imageStitch.m